Licensed vehicles can only be driven by holders of 'private hire' or hackney carriage drivers' licences.

 There is a waiting list for people who would like to apply for a hackney carriage vehicle licence, should any further vehicle licences be released.

-The waiting list operates on an 'accumulating points' system giving preference to those holding a hackney carriage or private hire driver's licence.
+The waiting list operates on an 'accumulating points' system giving preference to those already holding a hackney carriage or private hire driver's licence.
 Please write to us if you wish to apply to join the waiting list.

 Smoking in licensed vehicles